dungtn/dungtn.github.io/_posts/2019-01-19-wikipedia-data.markdown

         for record in rows:
             wikitext = str(record[0], 'utf8')
             # do your things...
+    offset += row_count
 {% endhighlight %}

-Wikipedia use a special type of Markdown call WikiText which changes overtime and not backward compatible.
+Wikipedia use a special type of Markdown call WikiText which changes overtime and is not backward compatible.
 There are a bunch of parsers for it but [wikitextparser](https://github.com/5j9/wikitextparser) seems to me the best one for Python.
-It supports easy parsing and extracting of templates, sections, lists, etc. The example code shows how to extract table and save to CSV files.
+It supports easy parsing and extracting of templates, sections, lists, etc. The example code shows how to extract tables and save them to CSV files.

 {% highlight python %}
 import wikitextparser as wtp